JayboBaker/pyf/content/pages/home.md

       finished in the workshop.
     title: Workshop
   - description: >-
-      Pinnacle Yacht Finishing know that sometimes there isn’t the time in the schedule, and you may need a quick fix, that’s why we can provide on board touch up repairs executed to an extremely high standard.
-Weather these be scratches, dings or de lamination we can fix the damage using high quality Konig Waxes, pens and resins to make sure we get the best match possible.
+      If you need a quick fix, but don’t have time in your busy schedule.
+We can provide on board touch up repairs, executed to an extremely high standard.
+      Scratches, dings or delamination, we can fix the damage using high quality Konig Waxes, pens and resins, to make sure we get the best possible match.
     title: Touch Up Repairs
 ---
 # We complete our work to the highest standard